 When the Egyptians expanded their empire, the art of tattooing spread as well.
 The civilizations of Crete, Greece, Persia, and Arabia picked up and expanded the art form.
 Around 2000 BC tattooing spread to China.

 While tattooing diminished in the west, it thrived in Japan.
 At first, tattoos were used to mark criminals.
 First offenses were marked with a line across the forehead.
 A second crime was marked by adding an arch.
 A third offense was marked by another line.
 Together these marks formed the Japanese character for “dog”.
 It appears this was the original “Three strikes your out” law.
-In time, the Japanese escalated the tattoo to an aesthetic art form.
-The Japanese body suit originated around 1700 as a reaction to strict laws concerning conspicuous consumption.
-Only royalty were allowed to wear ornate clothing.
-As a result of this, the middle class adorned themselves with elaborate full body tattoos.
-A highly tattooed person wearing only a loin cloth was considered well dressed, but only in the privacy of their own home.
+In time, the Japanese escalated the tattoo into an aesthetic art form.
+The Japanese bodysuit originated around 1700 as a reaction to strict laws concerning conspicuous consumption.
+Only royalty was allowed to wear ornate clothing.
+As a result of this, the middle class adorned themselves with elaborate full-body tattoos.
+A highly tattooed person wearing only a loincloth was considered well dressed, but only in the privacy of their own home.

 Captain James Cook gets most of the credit for bringing tattoos to the West.
-In the late 1700s he made several trips to the South Pacific.
-On 3rd June 1769 the passage of Venus in front of the Sun was expected and it was an event that the powerful Britannic Navy could not lose in that century of scientific explorations.
-The best place to observe the astronomic event was Tahiti, so Captain James Cook was sent with a float.
-It was not planned, but this expedition would have become one of the most important event in the history of tattooing.
+In the late 1700s, he made several trips to the South Pacific.
+On 3rd June 1769, the passage of Venus in front of the Sun was expected and it was an event that the powerful Britannic Navy could not lose in that century of scientific explorations.
+The best place to observe the astronomic event was Tahiti, so Captain James Cook was sent afloat.
+It was not planned, but this expedition would have become one of the most important events in the history of tattooing.

 Cook arrived in Tahiti months before the date and the float spent the time in Tahiti describing it as a paradise on Earth: beautiful seaside, beautiful climate and… Beautiful people.
 Beautiful and colorful people.
 Many members of the float described the men of the island covered with drawings of humans or animals – mostly birds and dogs – while the women usually had only a Z sign on every joint.
 Both men and women used to have other signs, too, such as concentric circles.

 In fact before Cook came back from Tahiti, there was not a real word to indicate the practice of tattooing.
-The word came from Polynesian “tau-tau”, an onomatopoeic word which refered to the technique used in Tahiti to make tattoos.
-It consisted in making a comb-shaped instrument pentrate under the skin: the sound which came from it sounded like “tau-tau” and Cook reported it as “tattaow”, and then “tattaowing”.
+The word came from Polynesian “tau-tau”, an onomatopoeic word that referred to the technique used in Tahiti to make tattoos.
+It consisted in making a comb-shaped instrument penetrate under the skin: the sound which came from it sounded like “tau-tau” and Cook reported it as “tattaow”, and then “tattaowing”.
 It is thought that the word was used long before Captain James Cook – approximately 150 years before – but Cook was the first to actually document the terminology during his travels.
-Quickly, the word has been translated in all the eupean languages: tattoo, tatouage, tatuaggio, tatuaje and so on.
+Quickly, the word has been translated into all the European languages: tattoo, tatouage, tatuaggio, tatuaje and so on.
 He also brought home a tattooed Polynesian guy named Omai whose overnight popularity started a short-lived tattoo fad among upper-class Londoners.

 This device employed an electric motor to drive a rotating crankshaft which lifted and lowered the needle.
 The electric tattoo machine allowed anyone to obtain a reasonably priced, and readily available tattoo.
 As the average person could easily get a tattoo, the upper classes turned away from it.